lit/lit-element/docs/_guide/styles.md

 * ToC
 {:toc}

 It’s easy to style LitElement templates and components with plain CSS.
+Here are some examples of how the main styling use cases work:

+## Style the contents of a template

-Style the `button` elements in a component's template:
+The following code applies styling to all `<button>` elements inside a template:

 ```js
 class MyElement extends LitElement {